Comparison

 PDFops vs PDFShift

 PDFShift is a hosted HTML-to-PDF API built on Chromium, with credit-based pricing from $0.0040/doc at $99/mo (Business, 25,000 credits) down to $0.0096/doc at $24/mo (Boost, 2,500 credits), plus a 50-doc/mo free tier and $0.03/credit overage.
-PDFops is a hosted form-fill + merge API for edge runtimes, free during beta (100 requests per IP per month, no signup).
+PDFops is a hosted form-fill + merge API for edge runtimes with a free keyed tier (250 requests/month) and paid tiers from $16/mo — plus 100 keyless requests per IP per month to try it with no signup at all.
 PDFShift cannot fill AcroForm fields or merge PDFs — the API renders HTML only, regardless of tier.
 This page is for the case where template-fill is the actual need and HTML rendering was just how you happened to get there.

 The honest framing